skyhitblog/skyhitblog.github.io/index.md

 ---
 # I'm a dreamer.

-Yep, I love day dreaming.As much as that, I love working on new ideas and trying out new things.
+Yep, I love day dreaming.
+As much as that, I love working on new ideas and trying out new things.

 I've experience as a Webmaster, Content Creator and Digital Marketer (SEO, SMO).
 I've worked with several companies, like [Bitdefender](http://bitdefender.co.uk/) and [Amasty](http://amasty.com/).